Prof. dr. ir. Mark Huijben

 I started studying interface engineering for oxide electronics during my MSc and PhD (2006) at the University of Twente with a stay at Stanford University (USA).
 During my postdoc at the University of California, Berkeley (USA), my research was broadened to the field of multiferroic applications with magnetic and electrical interactions at the interfaces.
 In 2009 I started my research group at the University of Twente as Assistant Professor.
 At the same time, I became programme director of the strategic research direction 'Nanomaterials for Energy' within the MESA+ Institute for Nanotechnology in order to expand the expertise in nano-related energy research.

 In these positions, I was successful in obtaining financial support (e.g. EU FP7 projects and personal VENI grant (2010)) in the field of thermoelectrics, photovoltaics and artificial photosynthesis, where high-performance oxide interfaces are crucial.
 In 2013 I became Associate Professor and shifted the focus to next-generation batteries, for which I received the personal VIDI grant (2014) and several other funded projects (e.g. Perspectief, ECHO).
-Since 2016 I have a permanent position leading a young and enthusiastic research team in studying innovative nanomaterials for realizing enhanced energy conversion and storage applications.
-Finally, since 2018 I have also been appointed as guest scientist within the IEK-1 Electrochemical Storage department of Forschungszentrum Jülich (Germany).
+In 2016 I obtained a permanent position with ius promovendi.
+Furthermore, since 2018 I have been appointed as Guest Scientist within the IEK-1 Electrochemical Storage Department of Forschungszentrum Jülich (Germany).
+Since January 2022 I became Full Professor of the chair 'Nanomaterials for Energy Conversion and Storage' with a young and enthusiastic research team in studying innovative nanomaterials for realizing enhanced energy conversion and storage applications.

 Research group members